jensdietrich/build-time-dependencies/README.md

 2. `javap -v target/classes/foo/Foo.class > Foo.javap.1`

-then do the same again, changing the local repo to a later version, simulating a later point in time when `bar1.1` has become available.
+then do the same again, changing the local repo to repo 2, simulating a later point in time when `bar1.1` has become available.

 1. `mvn -Dmaven.repo.local=../local-mvn-repo-2 clean test`